maansi-s/datamodels/xml.md

-XML
-Open-source
-Hierarchical
-the hosting model (embedded, client/server, etc)
+XML is a hierarchical database that is open-source. (https://www.xml.com/) It's hosting models are Client/Server, Cloud, Local, and Embedded.
 Java can access XML via Simple API for XML (SAX) or Java Architecture for XML binding (Stax).
 Minidom can be used for Python/